 - Incorrect use of medical instruments

-Oxygen deprivation during childbirth, also known as birth asphyxia, can lead to serious birth injuries, including conditions like cerebral palsy.
+Oxygen deprivation during childbirth, also known as birth asphyxia, can lead to serious birth injuries.
 It occurs when the baby’s brain doesn’t receive an adequate supply of oxygen before, during, or after delivery.

 The lack of oxygen during a critical period can lead to damage to the brain’s vital structures, particularly those responsible for motor control and coordination.
-This neurological damage is a key factor in the development of cerebral palsy.
+Birth asphyxia can cause cerebral palsy.
 The severity of the condition depends on the duration and extent of the oxygen deprivation.

-Several types of infections during pregnancy could cause cerebral palsy and pose other dangers for the mother and the baby.
-Certain infections can adversely affect the developing brain and nervous system of the unborn child.
-These infections may be transmitted from the mother to the fetus during pregnancy, potentially leading to inflammation and damage to crucial neurological structures.
+Several types of infections during pregnancy can cause cerebral palsy and pose other dangers for the mother and the baby.
+Infections may be transmitted from the mother to the fetus during pregnancy, potentially damaging crucial neurological structures.

-Infections during the pregnancy that can cause CP include:
+Infections during the pregnancy that can cause cerebral palsy include:

 - German measles